 Read about more examples of how candidates show their “mental” age here.

 Or maybe you have additional questions?
-Feel free to send them to us or schedule a non-obligatory conversation right away.
-Whatever suits you best.
+Feel free to schedule a non-obligatory conversation right away.
+The consultation is free of charge, non-obligatory and takes approx. 20-30 min via Google Meet.
 Looking forward to reading from you soon!